What Are The Costs Associated With Representing Myself?

 Courtroom procedures can be complex and formal, and individuals representing themselves must have a basic understanding of these processes.
 Understanding courtroom decorum, rules of evidence, and procedural requirements can prevent unnecessary delays or setbacks in one's case.

-See also How To Win A Case In Court Without A Lawyer
+See also How To Win An Appeal In Family Court

 Ability to conduct legal research